Culture and Politics

 - Five courses approved for inclusion in the student’s thematic concentration

 Writing in the Major

 CULP students will satisfy the University’s Integrated Writing requirement through the required gateway class (CULP-045).
 Because CULP is an interdisciplinary major, however, there is no one methodology or writing genre that students must master.
 Students assemble their own course sequences around individually chosen concentrations in consultation with their mentor and curricular dean.
 The self-designed concentration may require a combination of discipline-specific methodologies or writing strategies housed in the SFS and the College, and students are encouraged to find additional opportunities to hone their writing skills throughout their coursework.

 Honors in Culture and Politics

-Selection of honors candidates is based on evaluations of proposals submitted during the spring semester of junior year.
+Selection of honors candidates is based on evaluations of proposals submitted to the selection committee.

 To graduate with honors in Culture and Politics, a student must: